pact-foundation/pact-go/README.md

 	go http.ListenAndServe(":8000", mux)
 	```

-	Note that the server has 2 endpoints: `/states` and `/setup` that allows the
+	Note that the server has and endpoint:  `/setup` that allows the
-	verifier to setup
+	verifier to setup any
 	[provider states](http://docs.pact.io/documentation/provider_states.html) before
 	each test is run.